-Sclerotinia stem rot is the most economically significant canola disease in Canada.
+Sclerotinia stem rot is one of the most economically significant canola diseases in Canada.
 This disease, caused by the fungus Sclerotinia sclerotiorum, is heavily influenced by environmental conditions leading up to and during the flowering period of canola, which can make predicting outbreaks difficult.
-Control of this disease can be achieved with risk assessment tools, fungicides, and partial resistance available in some canola cultivars.
+Control of this disease can be achieved with risk assessment tools, fungicides, and partial resistance available in some canola cultivarsCultivars are variants in a species developed through the intervention of humans (despite the term 'variety' often being incorrectly used to describe this).
+Cultivars can be open-pollinated type, hybrid, synthetic, composite, etc. More.

 About sclerotinia stem rot